Skip to content

 Why this shape

-• One public surface, three actuals.
-Consumers in commonMain write against Scheduler, InstantRunner (indirectly via Backgrounder.runNow), and BackgroundWorker.
-Each platform's Backgrounder.Companion.create(...) factory wires up its own implementations behind those interfaces, using plain constructor injection — no DI container required.
+• One public surface, four actuals.
+Consumers in commonMain write against Backgrounder (scheduling verbs + runNow), BackgroundWorker, and BackgroundWorkerFactory.
+Each platform's Backgrounder.Companion.create(...) factory wires up its own internal scheduler and runner implementations, using plain constructor injection — no DI container required.

 • Workers are factory-built per invocation.
 The library never instantiates a worker by reflection; the user registers a () -> BackgroundWorker factory at app launch and the library calls it each time the platform fires.
 This is the @HiltWorker model generalised for KMP — see Worker context & DI. (runNow is the exception — it uses a caller-supplied lambda directly instead of consulting the registry.)

 • State lives where the platform owns it.
-Android persists requests in WorkManager's SQLite; iOS persists library-level retry/state in NSUserDefaults via multiplatform-settings. macOS holds active schedulers in-memory (the OS doesn't need persistence — NSBackgroundActivityScheduler is in-process). runNow is fully in-process — no persistence on any platform.
+Android persists requests in WorkManager's SQLite; iOS persists library-level retry/state in NSUserDefaults via multiplatform-settings. macOS holds active schedulers in-memory (the OS doesn't need persistence — NSBackgroundActivityScheduler is in-process); the JVM holds its coroutine jobs in-memory the same way (only the ephemeral mirror persists, via java.util.prefs). runNow is fully in-process — no persistence on any platform.

 • Guarantees are honest.
-Scheduler.guarantees() returns a per-platform truth table; UX should branch on it rather than assume parity.
+Backgrounder.guarantees() returns a per-platform truth table; UX should branch on it rather than assume parity.
 See Guarantees. runNow makes a different (weaker) set of guarantees — see Run now.